 The "propane GAS" switch enables propane operation of the water heater, and the "ELEC-TRIC" switch enables electric operation.

-NOTE: Water heaters in certain models will ONLY have a single LP Gas water heater switch.
+NOTE: Water heaters in some models will ONLY have a single LP Gas water heater switch.
 These units will not heat water electrically.

-Water Heater Bypass
+Water Heater Bypass (if so equipped)